run-x/opta-docs/content/en/docs/Reference/Modules.md

 *Linking*

-When linked to a k8s-service, it adds connection credentials to yourcontainer as _{module_name}\_cache\_host_ and _{module_name}\_cache\_auth\_token_.
+When linked to a k8s-service, it adds connection credentials to your container as _{module_name}\_cache\_host_ and _{module_name}\_cache\_auth\_token_.

 _NOTE_ Redis CLI will not work against this cluster because redis cli does not